wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Control 13: Network monitoring and defense

 Comprehensive network monitoring and defenses against threats should be established, including intrusion detection, traffic filtering between network segments, and deploying port-level controls such as those supported by 802.1x authentication.

+Network segmentation and isolation are different.
+Network segmentation primarily uses VLANs to segment network traffic and does not place restrictions based on applications, ports, or data.
+Segmentation decisions are made a Layer 2 (Data Link) of the OSI Model.

+Network isolation is much more secure and is a requirement to restrict lateral movement within the network.
+When configured properly, it only permits network traffic that is explicitly required and authorized for organizational operations.
+Network isolation can be implemented to work at all layers of the OSI model, but can me more difficult to manage because the organization will need an intimate understanding of the network, the systems on the network, and the applications on the systems on the network.
+Thus, Network isolation requires data flow diagrams and is part of a Zero Trust Architecture (or ZTA).

 Control 14: Security-awareness and skills training

 A security awareness program should be established create security consciousness among the workforce and provide them the skills to reduce cybersecurity risks.